Skip to Main Content

 • Proof of identity: This shows the lender you are who you say you are and allows them to verify all of your other information.

-• Proof of address: A stable address shows that your living situation is steady and makes you more favorable to the lender.
+• Proof of address: A home address shows that your living situation is steady and makes you more favorable to the lender.

 The bottom line

 Whatever your emergency situation, an emergency loan will impact your credit.
-Evaluate your situation, your needs and your eligibility factors to determine if applying for an emergency loan will work for you.
-Consider alternatives, like a home equity line of credit, a loan from friends or family or a 0% APR credit card, if an emergency loan seems unmanageable.
+Consider pros and cons and evaluate your situation, your needs and your eligibility factors to determine if applying for an emergency loan will work for you.
+If an emergency loan seems unmanageable, look into alternatives, like a home equity line of credit, a loan from friends or family or a 0 percent APR credit card.